Summarize this article:

 Sorting means arranging objects in an orderly way by comparing them and grouping them based on their similarities and differences.
-Sorting involves arranging two or more items based on shared traits.
-Kids can practice sorting by organizing grocery items or arranging books on shelves based on their genres.
-Take a look at the given image.
-We can sort different fruits and vegetables based on their characteristics and place them in the correct baskets.
+Sorting involves placing two or more items based on shared traits.
+Examples include sorting fruits and vegetables after grocery shopping or categorizing books by genre.

 For matching and sorting, students always classify different items or objects by understanding the patterns properly.
 Mostly, students make mistakes in sorting or matching objects.
 Here are few mistakes written below: